thinkoid/libccittfax/README.md

 PDF specification is a bit different.
 It takes the standard and trims it to accommodate the PDF paradigms.
 Because PDF is a byte stream and not a bit stream it mandates:

-* unencoded data is treated as a collection of scanlines, each ending on a byte boundary, with padding bits, if necessary,
+* unencoded data is treated as a collection of scanlines, each ending on a byte boundary (padding, if necessary),
-* encoded data is treated as a continuous bit stream with an option to add padding bits to each scanline, if necessary.
+* encoded data is treated as a continuous bit stream with an option to add padding bits to each scanline.

 Also, end of data (EOD) skips to the next byte boundary.